aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: extrinsic motivation causes people to do something for a reward or to avoid a penalty*

-- DeMarco and Lister’s study on organizations and productivity found direct correlations between productivity and programming language, years of experience, and salary.
+- Maslow suggests that each level of the hierarchy of needs is not necessarily a prerequisite for the levels above.

-> *<strong>wrong reason</strong>: no correlations*
+> *<strong>wrong reason</strong>: it's necessarily a prerequis*

 - DeMarco and Lister’s study on organizations and productivity found direct correlations between productivity and programming language, years of experience, and salary.